NicolasCARPi/jquery_jeditable/README.md

 The demo contains other examples, [have a look!](https://jeditable.elabftw.net)

 The complete list of options is available here: [FULL LIST OF OPTIONS](https://github.com/NicolasCARPi/jquery_jeditable/wiki)

+## Support

+Please open a [GitHub issue](https://github.com/NicolasCARPi/jquery_jeditable/issues/new) if you have a bug to report, a question to ask or if you just want to discuss something related to the project.